 The Ontario government has created a new action plan and team focused on generating intellectual property (IP) in the province.
-The plan comes six months after an expert panel, led by Jim Balsillie, chair of the Council of Canadian Innovators and co-founder of BlackBerry, released its report that assessed how the Ontario government should handle the commercialization of IP.
+The plan comes six months after an expert panel, led by Jim Balsillie, chair of the Council of Canadian Innovators and co-CEO of BlackBerry, released its report that assessed how the Ontario government should handle the commercialization of IP.

 The Ontario government’s new IP team will consist of the same members of the expert panel that released the February report.